 2 - Restructured Draft

 When I thought about freelancers reading and applying the concepts in the book, I was concerned about the organic nature of my writing.
 As a result, I decided to make the book more focused and easier to digest.
-The result the identifying achievements every successful freelancer must accomplish and sustain.
+The result led to me identifying eight achievements every successful freelancer must accomplish and sustain.
 I then took the content I had and placed it in this new structure.

 3 - Rough Draft

 After I completed moving and adding to the sections from the restructured draft, there were numerous ideas and concepts that I wanted to include but had not yet made their way into the book.
 There were also obvious gaps that came to light from the restructure.
 This writing phase started with me assigning these ideas to their respective sections and creating the content for them.
 It also included moving content around and filling in any gaps.

 4 - Fine Tuned Draft

-In this phase, I will simply read through the book revising it as I go through it.
-Where I am unsure, I'll make comments and revisit to improve at a later time.
-My goal for this stage is to get the draft as far as I can on my own.
+In this phase, I simply read through the book revising it as I went through it.
+Where I was unsure, I'd make comments and revisit to improve at a later time.
+My goal for this stage was to get the draft as far as I can on my own.
 This led to me rereading the digital version multiple time and going through four physical proofs of the book.
 I also had others read the book and provide their feedback on any issues they discovered.
 I refinded the book as much as I possible could.
 For me, I did not need a perfect book, just a really well done one.